strimzi/strimzi.github.io/_posts/2023-01-22-auto-restarting-connectors.md

 author: jakub_scholz
 ---

-Apache Kafka Connect provides a framework to integrate Apache Kafka with external systems using connectors.
+Apache Kafka Connect provides a framework for integrating Apache Kafka with external systems using connectors.
-Connectors run inside the Connect deployment, connect to the external system and help to push data from Kafka to the external system or the other way around.
+Connectors run inside the Kafka Connect deployment, connect to the external system, and help to push data from Kafka to the external system or the other way around.
-When running Apache Kafka Connect, you have to monitor not only the state of the Connect deployment but also the state of the connectors and their tasks.
+When running Kafka Connect, you have to monitor not only the state of the Kafka Connect deployment, but also the state of the connectors and their tasks.
-When the connector or one of its tasks fail, you have to analyze the issue to see how to fix it.
+If a connector or one of its tasks fail, you check the reason it failed so you know how to fix it.
-In many cases, you will find out that the issue was caused just by some simple temporary issue such as a network glitch or a temporary outage of the external system.
+In many cases, the issue is something temporary like a network glitch or an outage of the external system.
 And all you need to do to fix it is just restart the connector or task.
 Could this be something the operator might do for you?

 <!--more-->

-Having the operator automatically restart failed connectors or their tasks was one of the most common feature requests.
+Having the operator automatically restart failed connectors or their tasks was one of the most common feature requests received by Strimzi.
 And in Strimzi 0.33, this feature was contributed by [Thomas Dangleterre](https://github.com/ThomasDangleterre).
 So, how does it work?

 The auto-restart feature is supported only when using the _connector operator_ and the `KafkaConnector` custom resources to manage the connectors.
 It is disabled by default.
-You can enable it in the `.spec.autoRestart` section of the `KafkaConnector` resource:
+You can enable it using the `.spec.autoRestart` property of the `KafkaConnector` resource:

 ```yaml
 apiVersion: kafka.strimzi.io/v1beta2